First Time User? Enroll now.

 Home > Fitness & Health > Health Library > Lung Cancer

-Lung cancer starts when abnormal cells grow out of control in the lung.
-They can invade nearby tissues and form tumors.
+Lung cancer is the out-of-control growth of abnormal cells in the lungs.
+These cells can invade nearby tissues and form tumors.
 Lung cancer can start anywhere in the lungs and affect any part of the respiratory system.

 Health Tools help you make wise health decisions or take action to improve your health.

-More than 8 out of 10 lung cancers are caused by smoking.footnote 3 Tobacco smoke contains carcinogens—substances that cause cancer.
-These substances damage lung cells, and over time the damaged cells can turn into lung cancer.
+Lung cancer is often caused by cigarette smoking.
+Tobacco smoke contains carcinogens.
+These are substances that cause cancer.
+They damage lung cells, and over time the damaged cells can turn into lung cancer.

 Symptoms of lung cancer may include: